 This may change due to Training Package and NSW Education Standards Authority (NESA) updates.

-Notification of variations will be made in due time.
+Notification of variations will be made in due time with minimal disruption or disadvantage.

 Course: Entertainment Industry Board Developed Course

 2 or 4 Preliminary and/or HSC units in total Category B for Australian Tertiary Admission Rank (ATAR)